 The smell of fresh bread

-After all, who can resist the bread, pies, cookies, cakes and whatnot just waiting for you to buy and enjoy?
-As explained by the American Bakers Association, the smell of fresh bread, for instance, but this can be extended to other bakery products as well, creates a welcoming environment and impacts the emotional side of customers.
+After all, who can resist the allure of bread, pies, cookies, cakes and whatnot just waiting for you to buy and enjoy?
+As explained by the American Bakers Association, the smell of fresh bread, for instance, but this can be extended to other bakery products as well, creates a welcoming and nostalgic environment.
+It impacts the emotional side of customers, triggering feelings of comfort, home, and happiness.
+This positive emotional state makes shoppers more relaxed, less price-sensitive, and more susceptible to impulse buys throughout the entire store.
+To make sure the message is being sent as clearly as possible, Walmart usually places its bakery department right at the front of the store.
+Try walking past that delicious smell without putting anything in the cart, we dare you!

 Popular items are put in the back of the store